Bottle-Coders/EtherEvent/docs/docs/mvp-deploy.md

 ### IPFS links:

-> The contracts are deployed on the `iExec Sidechain` and the ABI's and addresses are stored on IPFS.
+> The contracts are deployed on the `iExec Sidechain` and the ABI's and addresses are stored on IPFS for easy access on the frontend and offchain services.

 -   [UserRegistry](https://gateway.pinata.cloud/ipfs/QmXQkYeqnAhCzd1xCxSqJ3GAG8G5irqXMdoxzL4QF28NeF)
 -   [EventManager](https://gateway.pinata.cloud/ipfs/QmeA1w3neJexq6pMsFU1tt4bKj25YafjtVCrDXYRwGqwxo)